Nils-Laurent/Nils-Laurent.github.io/assets/notes/development_environment.md

 ```
 nohup path/to/python3 script_name.py &
 ```
-where `&` puts the process in the background and `nohup` is a UNIX command with description
+where `&` puts the process in the background and `nohup` is a UNIX command with the following description
 > nohup - run a command immune to hangups, with output to a non-tty
 >
 > -- <cite>manual of NOHUP(1)</cite>.

 Note that `nohup` creates a file `nohup.out` where `stdout` and `stderr` are redirected.

-In order to identify the program, we can save the PID of the process in a file just after running the script
+In order to identify the process, we can save the PID of the process in a file just after running the script
 ```
 nohup path/to/python3 script_name.py &
 echo $! > save_pid